-Industries and stages are defined according to the sectoral classification of the CHELEM database (see the Classifications section).
+Industries are defined according to the sectoral classification of the CHELEM database, and stages according to the UN-BEC classification (see the Classifications section).

 MAcMap-HS6 2016 v1.0: As information is not yet fully available, for products subject to tariff rate quotas, the outside rate is used.